 Case 3: Assume that G not only has nilpotent maximal subgroups but also has non-nilpotent maximal subgroups.
-Since G has no normal subgroup of prime-power order, every Sylow p-subgroup P of G is not normal in G for any prime divisor p of |G|, that is $N_G(P) < G$ .
-Then there exists a maximal subgroup M of G such that $N_G(P) \leq M$ .
-Note that every non-nilpotent maximal subgroup of G is normal and G is normal in G, one has that G is normal in G such that G is normal and G is normal in G, one has that G is contained in some nilpotent maximal subgroup of G.
+Since G has no normal subgroup of primepower order, every Sylow p-subgroup P of G is not normal in G for any prime divisor p of |G|, that is $N_G(P) < G$.
+Then there exists a maximal subgroup M of G such that $N_G(P) \leq M$.
+Note that every non-nilpotent maximal subgroup of Gis normal and P is not normal in G, one has that M is nilpotent by the Frattiniargument.
+Therefore, every Sylow subgroup of G is contained in some nilpotent maximal subgroup of G.

-For any nilpotent maximal subgroup M of G, if there exists a prime divisor q of |M| such that the Sylow q-subgroup $Q_M$ of M is not a Sylow q-subgroup of G, then $N_G(Q_M) > M$ as M being nilpotent.
-It follows that $Q_M$ is a normal subgroup of G of prime-power order since M is maximal in G, a contradiction.
+For any nilpotent maximal subgroup M of G, if there exists a prime divisor q of |M| such that the Sylow q-subgroup Q_M of M is not a Sylow q-subgroup of G, then $N_G(Q_M) > M$ as M being nilpotent.
+It follows that Q_M is a normal subgroup of G of prime-power order since M is maximal in G, a contradiction.